12 Ways to Improve the Order Accuracy of Your Operation

 Depending on the size of your operation, you may find that automating or optimizing various other processes will have either a direct or indirect impact on your order accuracy rates.

-Technologies like sorters, AS/RS, AGVs and G2P solutions can help reduce fatigue and sharpen focus by reducing the amount of time that your employees spend walking from location to location to pick orders.
+Technologies like sorters, AS/RS, AMRs, and goods-to-person solutions (mentioned above) can help reduce fatigue and sharpen focus by reducing the amount of time that your employees spend walking from location to location to pick orders.
 Similarly, by optimizing your slotting strategy and inventory system, you can ensure that everything is exactly where it needs to be, which makes the process of picking much simpler.

 The Bottom Line